Using R and Python Together with reticulate

 reticulate::source_python("script.py")

-This loads the Python file and makes its functions available in R. If the Python script defines calculate(x), you call it as calculate(10) directly in R.
+This loads the Python file and makes its functions available in the R global environment with their original names.
+If the Python script defines a calculate(x) function, you call it directly in R as calculate(10) — no prefix or import statement needed.
+The function behaves like a native R function even though its implementation is written in Python.

 # Run Python code directly